 After his playing career, he was immediately hired at CLU as the team’s hitting instructor and recruiting coordinator.
 Coach Curran’s recruiting classes from 1996-99 included five NCAA All-Americans, 29 All-SCIAC selections, two SCIAC Player of the Year awardees, and seven players who signed professional contracts.
 The team went to the NCAA College World Series three times in his four years as the recruiting coordinator and hitting instructor (’96, ’98, ’99).

 Other coaching accomplishments include the 2004 season.
 As an assistant coach for St. John’s College High School in Washington, DC, theteam went 22-5, played for the DC City Championship, and once held Baseball America’s #24 national ranking.
-Three players signed Division I scholarships.
 In the summer of 2005, he was an assistant coach for a team of NCAA Division I, II, and III all-stars who traveled to a prestigious tournament in the Netherlands.
-In the summer of 2006, Coach Curran worked for Major League Baseball (MLB) as an Envoy coach—he traveled to Poland (see photo below) for five weeks to work with the Polish National Team and various club teams throughout the country.
+In the summer of 2006, Coach Curran worked for Major League Baseball (MLB) as an Envoy coach—he traveled to Poland for five weeks to work with the Polish National Team and various club teams throughout the country.

 Although coaching is his passion, Coach Curran also has a love for academia.
 He received his Masters Degree in Curriculum and Instruction from California Lutheran University in 1999.
 Additionally, he returned back to the West Coast from Washington, DC in June of 2004 after a four-year stint at The Catholic University of America and Washington Theological Union.
 It was the latter that he earned a Masters Degree in Theological Studies.
 He has been a full-time faculty member at Moorpark HS (English), St. John's College HS in Washington DC (Theology), Washington Union HS (English), West Hills College (English) and now Ohlone College (Kinesiology).

 Coach Curran is married and currently resides in the Bay Area with his wife, Stephanie.
-The couple has three sons, Michael (12), and Matthew (9), and Maximilian (6), and a daughter, Mena (1).
+The couple has three sons, Michael (13), and Matthew (10), and Maximilian (6), and a daughter, Mena (1).